 Most people think that steel is just a pre-set combination of iron and carbon, but did you know there are more than 3,500 different grades of steel?
-You can find a steel’s grade by measuring the amount of carbon, the other alloys it contains, and the way the manufacturer processes it.
+You can compare steel grades by measuring the amount of carbon, additional alloys, and how the manufacturer processes them.

 The Four Types of Steel